mohamedboubaker/GPS-Tracker/README.md

 # 1. Introduction
 ## 1.1 Project overview

-The objective of this project is to deliever a GPS tracking system that can be used to track a vehicule.
+The objective of this project is to deliver a custom 2G GPS tracker which can be considered as a light GPS tracker that can serve multiple purposes, mainly to track a vehicule.
 The system includes a device that periodically sends its position and speed information to a remote server.
 The data is stored on the server where it can be accessed through a web browser for visualization.

 The scope of the project is more focoused on the embedded side.
 In other words, the developement of the server and visualization platform are not mature.
 However, this work is mainly concerned with: designing a circuit, manufacturing the PCB, and developing firmware to power it, all while ensuring reliability.
 Below is a picture of the  produced PCB.